MosyuSora/RapidHistologyPrep/README.md

 a=-0.410963,b=23.007500,c=-511.787183,d=5660.766498,e=-31182.521670,f=68609.215924
 $$

-You can click [here](https://github.com/MosyuSora/RapidHistologyPrep/blob/main/rapid_hist/Reference/calibration/Calibration%20of%20NTC%20Thermistor.md) to find out where this equation comes from.
+ - you can click [here](https://github.com/MosyuSora/RapidHistologyPrep/blob/main/rapid_hist/Reference/calibration/Calibration%20of%20NTC%20Thermistor.md) to find out where this equation comes from.
--

-At `25℃` our thermistor has `R = 100Kohm` and `B = 3950 K`.

 ##### Filtering